galaguna/PostCPU4TinyTapeout/docs/info.md

 The multiplexors are controlled by MODE signal to set the operation mode (programming/execution).
 Additionally, RUN signal is dedicated to start the code execution.

-In practice, to work with the input and output ports of the Tiny Tapeout template, the entire system has been encapsulated in the Post_sys_4Tiny module, which is represented schematically below:
+In practice, to work with the input and output ports of the Tiny Tapeout template, the entire system has been packaged in the Post_sys_4Tiny module, which is represented schematically below:

 ![Figure-4](Post_sys_4Tiny_module.png)